Diomus pumilio

 Diomus pumilio is a species of ladybird.
 Its common name is longblack ladybird.
 It is found in North America, Oceania and Australia.
-It is found in Australia, but has been imported several times into the United States and Canada.
+The species is originally from Australia, but has been imported several times into the United States and Canada.

 Description

 Adults reach a length of about 1.35-1.60 mm.
 They have a black body.
 Males have the anterior pronotal margin, head, propleuron, mouthparts and anterior leg reddish yellow.